I remembered who I was as soon as I started meditating and honoring the power of presence.

 Soon after I delved into meditation and Tibetan Buddhism with Thupten Phuntsok, a former monk two teachers descended in lineage from the Dalai Lama.
 Phuntsok’s embodiment of unconditional love inspired me to become a meditation teacher, too.

-In addition to meditation & yoga certifications, I’ve also completed trainings and self-studies with The Holistic Life Foundation (trauma-informed mindfulness for youth), Brené Brown, John Wineland, Michaela Boehm, Elizabeth Gilbert, Niki Morrissette, Anna Gannon, and the beloved Esther Perel.
+In addition to meditation & yoga certifications, I’ve also completed trainings and self-studies with The Holistic Life Foundation (trauma-informed mindfulness for youth), Rick Rubin, Brené Brown, Michaela Boehm, Elizabeth Gilbert, Niki Morrissette, Anna Gannon, and the beloved Esther Perel.

 Catching the Eyes of The Times